 Medical conditions associated with nighttime foot cramping include:

-- structural issues, like spinal stenosis and peripheral arterial disease
+- structural issues, such as spinal stenosis and peripheral arterial disease

-- metabolic issues, like kidney disease, anemia, hypothyroidism, hyperthyroidism, or type 1 or type 2 diabetes
+- metabolic issues, such as kidney disease, anemia, hypothyroidism, hyperthyroidism, and type 1 or type 2 diabetes

-- other conditions, like nerve damage, osteoarthritis, and Parkinson’s disease
+- other conditions, such as nerve damage, osteoarthritis, and Parkinson’s disease

 Certain medications may also make you more susceptible to cramping.
 These include:

-If you’re on dialysis, this can also make you more prone to cramping, too.
+If you’re on dialysis, this can also make you more prone to cramping.

 There are no specific treatments doctors recommend to treat overnight foot cramping.
 Instead, it’s best to treat its underlying cause.

 If you exercise regularly, keep it up!
 Regular movement may help prevent leg and foot cramps in the day and night.

 New to exercise?
-Speak with your doctor for recommendations on a plan that may work for you.
+Speak with a doctor or medical professional for recommendations on a plan that may work for you.
 Try brisk walks around your neighborhood (wearing supportive shoes) or other low-impact activities to start.

-Some people have even reported a few minutes on an exercise bike or treadmill before bed helps with nocturnal leg and foot cramps.
+Anecdotal evidence from a 2012 study suggests that a few minutes on an exercise bike or treadmill before bed may help with nocturnal leg and foot cramps.

 Stretch and soothe your muscles

 Be sure to stretch each day to keep foot muscles loose, especially before and after you get in a sweat session.

 What if you’re having a cramp at night?
-Stretch your foot forcefully to relieve the cramp by flexing your foot and pressing down on your big toe.
+Stretch your foot gently, but forcefully to relieve the cramp by flexing your foot and pressing down on your big toe.

 Walking around and jiggling your leg may also help with both foot and leg cramps.
 Taking a warm bath or shower, or using ice may ease any lingering pain.
 Deep tissue massage may help in the long term.

 Examine your shoes

-Wear supportive shoes that are comfortable, especially if you often walk a lot on hard surfaces.
+Wear supportive shoes that are comfortable, especially if you walk a lot on hard surfaces.

 If you’re having trouble or don’t find any comfortable shoes, your doctor may refer you to a podiatrist for custom inserts.

 Drink more water